dsathyakumar/a11y-auditor/README.md

 ---------------------------------------------------------
 Its recommended to use a11y-auditor to run accessibility audit for A, AA, AAA compliance on your web pages as part of your Dev testing (unit tests) itself via the [chai-a11y](https://github.com/pranavjha/chai-a11y) plugin.

-[chai-a11y](https://github.com/pranavjha/chai-a11y) is a chai plugin available as an [npm](https://github.com/pranavjha/chai-a11y) module which consumes a11y-auditor and helps run tests and conduct audits.

-[chai-a11y](https://github.com/pranavjha/chai-a11y) helps to run a11y-auditor on a headless phantomJS instance (AMD, common JS style) and also via script tag loading.
+[chai-a11y](https://github.com/pranavjha/chai-a11y) is a chai plugin available as an [npm](https://www.npmjs.com/package/chai-a11y) module which consumes a11y-auditor, provides a `to.be.accessible()` interface for asserting a11y audits, and helps run tests, conduct audits on a headless phantomJS instance (supporting all flavors of javascript :- AMD, common JS style and also via script tag loading.)

 #### For Node JS usage :
 ---------------------------------------------------------
 require the module as require('a11y-auditor') and add it to the dependencies.
-This will return a [function validator()].
+This will return a [function ()].
 Use it in your module.
-But its recommended to use a11y-auditor with the chai-a11y plugin that provides BDD style assertions via CHAI JS and can be integrated with mocha tests and run on development machines and CI.
+But its recommended to use a11y-auditor with the chai-a11y plugin that provides BDD style assertions via chai js and can be integrated with mocha tests and run on development machines and CI.

 ```
 var auditRunner = require('a11y-auditor');